 Below is an example of the proposed concept.
 The green seats will be the priority seats for seniors and people with disabilities.

 The new train cars will have 50% more doors than the current cars.
 Each car will have a third door in the middle of the car making it faster and easier for customers to get on and off.
 The two other doors will be in the same location as they are today.

 When one of the new train cars stops at a station, the outer doors of each car will line up with the existing black tactile markers on the platform.
-This will help people who are sight impaired and wheelchair users to identify the best place to wait for the train.
+This will help people who have a sight impairment locate a place to wait for the train before it arrives.

-Six passenger information screens will be located near the doors in each car.
+Each car will have six passenger information screens, and each screen will be located near one of the side doors.
 These screens will be valuable to riders with hearing impairments as well as other BART riders.
-The screens will be designed to use pictograms whenever possible to best serve customers with limited English proficiency.
-In addition, for the most essential types of information, such as "next" and "delay", translation into Spanish, Chinese, Vietnamese, and Korean will often be provided whenever standard pictograms are not available.
-For sight-impaired customers, essential information will come from higher quality, automatic audio announcements.
+The screens will use pictograms whenever possible to best serve customers with limited English proficiency.
+In addition, key information and terminology, such as "next" and "delay", will be translated into Spanish, Chinese, Vietnamese, and Korean whenever standard pictograms are not available.
+For sight-impaired customers, essential information will come from higher quality, automated audio announcements.

 For passengers waiting on station platforms, the new trains will have exterior digital signs showing the route color and destination of the train, and exterior speakers will provide audio information.